Hexagon/blog/src/posts/deno-tetris/2023-09-06_deno-and-dependencies.md

 The main.ts file is where the magic happens.
 This is your server's entry point, and it's where you'll put most of your backend logic.

-There is some imports here that doesn't exist in your project yet, we will add these later.
+There is some imports here that doesn't exist in your project yet, I will add these later.

 The `MainLoop` function is where our game logic will reside.
 It's going to be